KaltunAhmed/prayer-times/README.md

 # prayer-app

 Welcome to the prayer-app project.
-In Sha Allah this project will bring us Kayr.
+I'm really excited to open this up, In Sha Allah this project will bring us Kayr and help us learn in the process.

-If you would like to make changes...
+If you would like to contribute...

-- Clone the repository
+- Clone this repository

 - Create a branch

 - Make your changes

-- Make a pull request
+- Make a pull request (make sure you're commit message describes your changes)

 Let's build somthing beautiful.